Reading time: 6 min.

 Minoxidil foam is a type of hair loss treatment that uses the active ingredient Minoxidil to dilate the blood vessels in the scalp.
 This allows more blood to flow to the hair follicles, giving them the nutrients they need to produce hair.

-These mechanisms can promote hair growth in people with conditions including:
+These mechanisms can promote hair regrowth in people with the following conditions:

-Minoxidil foam works best when used in the early stages of hair loss.
-So try to apply it at the first signs of thinning or balding.
+Minoxidil foam works best when used early enough in the hair loss process.
+Therefore, it’s best to start using it at the first signs of thinning or balding, especially if you suffer from hereditary hair loss conditions like male or female pattern baldness.

 Does Minoxidil foam work?